 When you’ve been through the parts of the process that get you to an end product that’s punchy, well delivered, well considered for all learning styles, slick and easy to use, you might want to use a Launch Strategist.

 A Launch Strategist is an expert on how to get the a buzz happening about your course out into the world and ensuring there are plenty of bums on seats.
-Because we know that having a red-hot course with brilliant content is one thing, but if no one knows about it then you’re going to have a pretty sad class size and the whole process will have been for naught.
+Because we know that having a red-hot course with brilliant content is one thing, but if no one knows about it then you’re not going to fill the available seats and the whole process will have been for naught.

 Where to next?